What depression drug is available to improve symptoms of depression? There are different types of depression treatment medications available for you.

 In general, even once the patient starts to feel better, it is recommended continuing taking medications for depression for up to 9 months to keep the depressive disorder from returning.

-Unfortunately, depression is a recurrent illness and most depression treatment medications do not cure you - in most cases you should consider staying on the medication for life.
+Unfortunately, depression is a recurrent illness and most depression treatment medications do not cure this condition – in most cases you should consider staying on the medication for life.
 Always follow your doctors advice on how long to take the depression drug.

 Always consult with the prescribing physician on how to discontinue the medicine safely.